Legends Class is aimed at Old School more full bodies trucks that hit the rocks of Milbrodale from 2001 to 2010.

 - If Drivers are outside of the vehicle, they must also wear enclosed gloves ( excluding mechanical repairs )

-EXO ( External of Body work ) Cages: All new teams must have a minimum 4 point internal cage to CCDA Spec..
-Any existing teams with material compliant exo cages will be assessed upon application.
+EXO ( External of Body work ) Cages: ..
+Any teams with material compliant exo cages will be assessed upon application.

 If you are a team that previously had an EXO cage made out of non compliant material, you can leave your existing EXO & add a compliant 4 point internal,